jameslnewell/tradie-v4/docs/templates.md

+# Build your own...

+## Templates

+Templates encapsulate the configuration of the tools (e.g. `flow`, `babel`, `webpack`, `jest` and `express`).

+`tradie` comes with a number of pre-built templates.
+Each of these templates come with Zero Configuration (but your templates don't have to).
+Build or fork your own when you require custom configuration (e.g. you want to use the `sass-loader` with `tradie-template-react-site`).

+A template `MUST` be named like:

+    tradie-template-<name>

+OR

+    @<your-org>/tradie-template-<name>

+A template must have the `tradie` package and a `tradie-scripts-*` package listed in their dependencies.

+A template `MUST` expose:

+- A `./config` directory containing a module for each script exposed by the chosen `tradie-scripts-*` pacakge.

-# Scripts
+## Scripts

-Scripts tell `tradie` how to build, serve and test your files.
+Scripts encapsulate the running of the tools (e.g. `flow`, `babel`, `webpack`, `jest` and `express`).

+`tradie` comes with a number of pre-built scripts.
+Each of these are built for a particular type of project.
+Build or fork your own when you're building a new type of project.

-Scipts `MUST` be named like:
+A scipt `MUST` be named like:

     tradie-scripts-<name>

 OR

-    @<org>/tradie-scripts-<name>
+    @<your-org>/tradie-scripts-<name>

-Scripts `MUST` expose:
+A script `MUST` expose:

-- A `./cli.js` module exporting a function.
-The function will be passed an instance of `yargs` and should configure the necessary commands and arguments.
+- A `./cli.js` module that exports a function.
+The function will be passed an instance of `yargs` and should configure the necessary commands and arguments it requires.
 - A `./scripts` directory cotaining a module for each configured command.
 Each script module should export a function that returns a promise when the command is complete.
 The script will be passed a configuration object, configured as desired by a template.

-# Templates

-Templates allow you to configure

-Templates `MUST` be named like:

-    tradie-template-<name>

-OR

-    @<org>/tradie-template-<name>

-Templates must have `tradie` and a `tradie-scripts-*` package listed in their dependencies.

-Templeates `MUST` expose:

-- A `./config` directory containing a module for each script.